 Films are to be submitted in their original version for the selection process.
 Films in German and English do not require translation.
 Films in other languages must be subtitled in either German or English.

 Films (both shorts and feature-length) can be submitted to the festival via file upload on the Berlinale website after the online film registration process is complete.

-Other accepted formats for the selection screenings are Blu-ray and DVD (region free / all regions) as well as DCP.
-Any other format is permitted only upon consultation.
+Other accepted technical formats for the selection screenings are Blu-ray and DVD (region free / all regions) as well as DCP.
+Any other format can only be permitted upon prior consultation.